chaplinjs/chaplin/README.md

    bower install chaplin#0.6.0
    ```

-   > __Note__ that this will also download the required version of backbone
+   This will also download the required version of backbone but will _not_
-   > but will _not_ download the required DOM manipulation library.
-That can
+   download the required DOM manipulation or utility libraries.
+These can be
-   > be done separately via `bower install jquery` or `bower install zepto`.
+   installed separately via `bower install underscore`, `bower install jquery`,
+   `bower install lodash`, etc.

 ### Manually
 [Download the latest release on chaplinjs.org](http://chaplinjs.org/#downloads).
 See below on how to compile from source manually.